elugens/hello-javascript/docs/additional-questions/web-components/custom-elements.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The reason is simple: it is too early when the constructor gets called.
 The element gets created, but the browser did not yet process/assign attributes at this stage: calls to getAttribute would return null.
 So, we cannot render there.
 Besides, if you think about it, it is better to delay the work until needed.<br /><br />When the element gets added to the document, the connectedCallback is triggered.
 It is not just attached to another element as a child but instead becomes a part of the page.
 As a result, we may construct detached DOM, create elements, and prepare them for subsequent usage.
-They do not get rendered until they get included on the page.
+They do not render until they get included on the page.
     </div>
   </div>
 </details>